Stakeholder Communications

 Item for Material Topics

-Material Topics Risk Assessment Item Materiality to Operations Management Approach Long-term Objectives
+Material Topics Risk Assessment Item Importance to WIN’s Operation Positive Impact Opportunity

-Corporate Governance Economic performance A good business strategy is key to maintaining a healthy capital foundation that maintains investor, creditor, and market confidence, and also supports future operations and development. .Maintain a healthy capital foundation to support future operations and development
+Corporate Governance Economic performance A good business strategy is a key to maintaining a healthy capital foundation that maintains investor, creditor, and market confidence, and also supports future operations and development.
+Increases the confidence of investors, creditors, and the market to support future operations and development, and maximizes benefits for customers, suppliers, and employees.
+Medium .Maintain a healthy capital foundation to support future operations and development

 .Corporate governance implementation